fuzikt/starpy/README.md

 ```

 ## heatmap_orient_star.py
 Generates heatmap of particle orientations from star file.
+Cartesian and mollweide representations are generated.
 For symmetrical particles, first make symmetry expand of the star file (relion_particle_symmetry_expand).

 Requires:
 - Matplotlib